JanssenProject/jans/docs/README.md

 Thus, we can get sample schema and use Operation ID `post-oauth-scopes`.
 Lets get sample schema:

 ```
-/opt/jans/jans-cli/jca-cli.py --schema /components/schemas/Scope > /tmp/scope.json
+/opt/jans/jans-cli/config-cli.py --schema /components/schemas/Scope > /tmp/scope.json
 ```

 Now edit file `tmp/scope.json` with an editor (like **nano**).
-As as example we just filled the following properties:
+As an example we just filled the following properties:

 ```
 "id": "TestScopeID",